amalshaji/portr/docs/src/content/docs/client/templates.md

 title: Tunnel templates
 ---

+### Why templates

+- Run multiple tunnels at the same time.
-If you use certain subdomains/port regularly, it is easier to create them as services and reuse using simple commands.
+- If you use certain subdomains/port regularly, it is easier to create them as services and reuse using simple commands.

 Open the portr client config file by running the following command

 ```bash